 One complete set of these newsletters is in National Archives, a complete set is at the Fletcher Wildlife Garden and another complete set is bound and in the hands of the Club.
 The main bulk of the basic data sheets submitted by the observers are held in the National Archives.
 A smaller number of the data sheets are in the paper archives of the Birds Committee.
 It remains to be confirmed how much of the early data submitted to Bruce Barrett has been retained in these locations.

 Starting in 1981, John Sankey and Roger Taylor arranged to have the data key-punched onto computer cards to be read by the VAX computer at the NRC.
 Programs written by John Sankey were used to produce tables and graphs and of data analysis that were in turn printed in the newsletter.

 The digitized database covers the period from January 1981 to the end of May 1986.
 There are scattered observer sheets in the committee archives that are outside of this timeframe but they have not been entered digitally.

 In 1992, Allan Cameron downloaded John Sankey’s files from the NRC computer onto IBM PC diskettes.
-These files included all of the key- punched basic data in ASCII text format and the source code for the programs.
-The data files are encrypted and the programming code had to be translated.
+These files included all of the key-punched basic data in ASCII text format and the source code for the programs.

 The information in the data files has now been converted into .CSV format and imported into an Excel spreadsheet.
 The spreadsheet may be downloaded here Shrike Excel file